AMR-Visualizer/AMRDataVisualizer/Documentation/antibiograms.md

 | **Resistant to:**  | Display isolates resistant to a chosen drug, useful for cross-resistance analysis.                                          |
 | **WHO AWaRe Class**        | Limit drugs to *Access*, *Watch*, or *Reserve* categories per [WHO AWaRe](https://www.who.int/publications/i/item/2021-aware-classification). |

-> *Note:* Applying more filters reduces sample size and may affect stability of estimated susceptiblity.
+> *Note:* Applying filters will reduce the sample size and may affect stability of estimated susceptiblity.

 ---